xPand4B/BKR-Verleih/README.md

 # ©2018 - Made by Eric Heinzl

-How to Start
+HOW TO START
 ============
-0. Read 'CHANGE-LOG' if you already have a version of this project
+0. Read __'CHANGE-LOG'__ if you already have a version of this project
 1. Check your Configuration Settings ( ./config.php )
 2. Drag this Project inside your webserver (hosted OR local)
 3. Open Project inside your browser